 + Collection of photos of life on the reservation today

-**Some reading for mom/dad/teens for a more in depth look at the Nez Perce Tribe.
+**Some further reading for mom/dad/teens for a more in depth look at the Nez Perce Tribe.

 There are some nice pictures you may want to use in teaching this unit also.